 You should have at least five well-chosen people, other than you and your sponsor, read the proposal before you submit it.
 If your proposal is multi- or trans-disciplinary, be certain to include readers from each of the primary areas.
-In addition, you may want to contact your prospective NIDA Program Official to request a read through before you submit your proposal.
+In addition, contact your prospective NIDA Program Official and request a read through before you submit your proposal.

 Get this Publication